arlonproj/arlon/docs/concepts.md

 To know more about cluster template for Arlon gen2 clusters including the difference with cluster spec and the process to create gen2 clusters; read the document [cluster template](./clustertemplate.md)

-## Cluster spec (gen1 clusters : deprecated since 0.10)

-A cluster spec contains desired settings when creating a new cluster.
-They currently include:

-- API Provider: the cluster orchestration technology.
-Supported values are `CAPI` (Cluster API) and `xplane` (Crossplane)
-- Cloud Provider: the infrastructure cloud provider.
-The currently supported values is `aws`, with `gcp` and `azure` support coming later.
-- Type: the cluster type.
-Some API providers support more than one type.
-On `aws` cloud, Cluster API supports `kubeadm` and `eks`, whereas Crossplane only supports `eks`.
-- The (worker) node instance type
-- The initial (worker) node count
-- The Kubernetes version

 ## Application (App)